rebeccasoren/BostonHousingPrices/Admission/README.md

-# Predicting Salaries with Linear Regression
+# Predicting Admission with Linear Regression
 Training a model that predicts chance of admission of new students based on their CGPA using linear regression.

 ## Conclusion